-- Establish boundaries defined on ecological criteria rather than jurisdictional boundaries; - Recognise the complex interactions between ecological levels including interactions across varying scales such as habitats and regions; and - Focus management on the maintenance of ecosystem integrity.

-The final component of the MPFSA is the Performance Assessment System (PAS), which will evaluate the success of each Marine Plan by assessing and reporting on the maintenance and enhancement of ecosystem conditions.
+- Establish boundaries defined on ecological criteria rather than jurisdictional boundaries; - Recognise the complex interactions between ecological levels including interactions across • varying scales such as habitats and regions; and - Focus management on the maintenance of ecosystem integrity which will evaluate the success of each Marine Plan by assessing and reporting on the maintenance and enhancement of ecosystem conditions.
 In accordance with the Living Coast Strategy, the PAS provides an integrated mechanism that enables all agencies to contribute to a state-wide collaborative approach to data collection, analysis and reporting on environmental conditions.
-It uses an agreed suite of indicators based on the goals and objectives of the marine plans in each zone and integrates existing monitoring programmes to determine outcomes for each ecological variable.
-These are measured against benchmarks to establish whether any change in condition is caused by natural or anthropogenic variability.
-The PAS forms the foundations to the adaptive approach to management and reporting.
+It uses an agreed suite of indicators based on the goals and objectives of the